 - Copy of active national advanced practice certification – Your certification must be for nurse practitioner, nurse anesthetist, clinical nurse specialist, nurse midwife, or advanced nurse executive.
 If you are not certified, you must provide proof from a national certification center that you are eligible.
 Note: Certification must be obtained prior to completing 12 credit hours of coursework and must be maintained throughout the program.

 - Verification of Clinical Hours – Send Verification of Post-Baccalaureate Clinical Hours Form to your previous master’s program/s and have them complete and return to you.

 - Writing sample describing a potential scholarly project.
-See Guidelines for Writing Sample.
+See Writing Sample Guideline and Template.

 Additionally, we may require the following:

 - Phone interview with a graduate faculty member.

 - English proficiency exam score – Whether an international or a permanent resident, if your first language is not English, you must submit an official score report from one of the following proficiency examinations: Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or Pearson Test of English (PTE).
 Please refer to the Graduate Catalog for further information.

 Upon admission, you will receive written notification of admission from the Dean of the Graduate School.
 You will also receive a letter from the Assistant Dean of Graduate Programs at CCN outlining requirements for entry into the MSN program.